kshinoz98/CircuitPython/README.md

 ### Reflection

 This assignment was not that interesting, honestly.
 It was simply a regurgitation of previous assignments, and even the temperature sensor, which I thought would be interesting was just an analogRead.
+The one interesting thing was the cool formating that you can do on a LCD screen, like in this case using a {} to represent a changing variable.
+This made the LCD less blockish to work with and also made it look better.

 ## Rotary Encoder with LCD screen